fcrozetta/fc-personal-2020/index.md

     component: content_block.html
     content: >-
       Brazilian.
 Always working in multiple projects.
 It can be a enterprise, personal, open source, and/or side project at the same time.
-In my experience i have learned that a *perfect* language, and every project requires a different approach.
+I have learned that a *perfect* language does not exist, and every project requires a different approach.
 Every company has its particularities and every team has its strengths.